- Better: noise cancellation The reviewer says Sony WH-1000XM6 cancels much more noise than the XH1.

-- Better: noise cancellation The reviewer places Sony's WH-1000XM6 above the XH1 for ANC performance.
+- Better: noise cancellation The reviewer says Sony's WH-1000XM6 headphones made the XH1 seem much less effective at ANC.

 Baseus Inspire XH1 Headphones Review